-The WVU Department of Neuroscience & Rockefeller Neuroscience Institute are pleased to announce the second annual Brain Camp, July 12th - 18th, 2020!
-The co-ed, overnight summer camp is open to high school students entering 11th & 12th grade.
+The WVU Department of Neuroscience & Rockefeller Neuroscience Institute are pleased to announce Brain Camp is returning to an in-person format 2022!
+Camp is scheduled for July 17th - 23rd, 2022.
+The co-ed summer camp is open to high school students entering 11th & 12th grade.
+Registration for Brain Camp 2022 is now closed.

 - Cost of Camp: $800 (Limited financial aid may be available upon request)

 Students will attend presentations and demonstrations by the Department of Neuroscience faculty and graduate students.
 Brain Camp will provide students a unique opportunity to learn about a wide range of topics including:

-- Basic lab safety and the scientific process
+- Basic lab safety, research ethics, & the scientific process

 - Neuroanatomy (yes, there will be brains!)